What is a Hazard?

 What are ‘Control Measures’?

-Control measures include actions that can be taken to reduce the potential of exposure to the hazard, or the control measure could be to remove the hazard or to reduce the likelihood of the risk of the exposure to that hazard being realised.
+Control measures include actions that can be taken to reduce the potential of exposure to workplace hazards, or the control measure could be to remove the hazard or to reduce the likelihood of the risk of the exposure to that hazard being realised.

 A simple control measure would be the secure guarding of moving parts of machinery eliminating the potential for contact.

-We hope this resource has helped you answer the question ‘what is a hazard?’, grasp the importance of identifying hazards and then deciding whether they pose a risk.
-If you would like to know more about risk assessment, check out our post here.
+That’s it for this helpful resource on Workplace Hazards.
+We hope it has helped you answer the question ‘what is a hazard?’, grasp the importance of identifying what may cause harm and then deciding whether or not the hazards pose a risk.